|

 mainstream cosmology down a tortuous path.

 century.
-In the 20th century that same wrong road
+Then, in the following century, that same wrong road

 21st century the space sciences are still traveling along